-Prerequisite: Algebra 2 or Data Science

-Credit: 1 Math & .5 PFE

-Course ID: MAFNALGA & MAFNALGB
+Prerequisite:Algebra 2, Data Science or 12th grade standingCredit:1 Math & .5 PFECourse ID:MAFNALGA & MAFNALGB

 This is a project-based and technology-dependent algebra course.
 Using practical business problems and real-world personal financial issues, this course explores algebraic thinking patterns and mathematical functions in a financial context.
 Topics such as investment, banking, consumer credit, taxes, employment basics, retirement planning, and budgeting are the framework in which students will explore and master mathematical concepts and skills.
 Upon successful completion of assignments and tests, students may earn credit for Math 105 through LBCC.